CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> graceful-restart mode

-Configures the graceful restart mode.
+Configures graceful restart mode for the peer group.
 If you specify `auto`, the mode is inherited from the global setting.
 If you specify `off`, graceful restart is not negotiated with the peer group.
 If you specify `helper-only`, the switch is in a helper role only, where routes originated and advertised from a BGP peer in the peer group are not deleted.
 If you specify `full`, the switch is in both a helper and restarter role.

 The default setting is `auto`.